 Pro Tip: Plans A through G have higher premiums with limited out-of-pocket costs.
 Plans K through N give you similar benefits at lower premiums, but you'll have higher out-of-pocket costs.

 International travel is a popular way to spend your retirement years.
-Any senior with the travel bug should consider plans C, D, F, G, M, or N. Having 80 percent of qualifying emergency care costs covered will lessen the financial blow if you experience a medical emergency while traveling abroad.
+Any older adult with the travel bug should consider plans C, D, F, G, M, or N. Having 80 percent of qualifying emergency care costs covered will lessen the financial blow if you experience a medical emergency while traveling abroad.

 BCBS' Medigap Plans A and B take care of your copayments and coinsurance from Original Medicare Part A and Part B. This can make the cost of routine appointments, home health care, hospice care, and hospital stays more predictable and affordable.
 And, with these plans, you're not paying for coverage you won't use.
 Of course, that could mean you'll face a few unexpected expenses.